-10. In view of the SMF objectives, MOPME/DPE will undertake a number of suggested tasks while selecting schools for expansion and new construction.
-MOPME/DPE will not however undertake school physical works that have attributes as those described in this list:
+21. In view of the SMF objectives, MOPME/DPE will undertake a number of suggested tasks while selecting schools for expansion and new construction.
+MOPME/DPE/LGED/DPHE will not however undertake school physical works:

-That will affect IPs with long-term negative consequences in the following manner:
+That will affect SECs with long-term negative consequences in the following manner: